marythebeaver/UdacityProject_LogsAnalysis/README.md

 ## Create views ##

-There are two views created in the news database.
-The first view is for the first and second tasks and the second view is for the last task.
-Therefore please use the following code to create the views in your news database in order to execute the source code(news_report.py).
+There are two views created have to be created in the news database to run the code (news_report.py), wherein the first view is for the first and second tasks and the second view is for the last task.
+Please use the following code to create the views.

 1. a view articles_details is created to include the log and authors information of articles: